 Our paper is organized as follows.
-In section~\ref{sect:bilayer} we describe a many-body theory for the interlayer dispersion force based on a linked-cluster expansion for the correlation energy of a bilayer in the absence of disorder.
-In the limit of high quasiparticle density and large separation distance, we recover the same scaling behavior as found by Lifshitz for thick slabs separated by a distance $d$.
-In section~\ref{sect:diffuson} we describe a leading-order-in-$1/\varepsilon_{\rm F}\tau$ theory for interlayer forces.
-We demonstrate that disorder qualitatively alters the scaling laws and demonstrate that, surprisingly, disorder tends to reduce the magnitude of interlayer forces.
-In section~\ref{sect:cooperon} we discuss the impact on interlayer forces by a class of Feynman diagrams known to yield logarithmic divergences in the longitudinal resistivity of two-dimensional metals.
-Finally in section~\ref{sect:conclusion} we summarize our conclusions and discuss interesting questions to address in the future.
+In Sec.~\ref{sect:bilayer} we describe a many-body theory for the interlayer dispersion force based on a linked-cluster expansion for the correlation energy of a bilayer in the absence of disorder as discussed previously \cite{Gramila1991,Sernelius1998}.
+In the limit of high quasiparticle density and large separation distance $d$, one recovers the well-known $d^{-5/2}$ scaling behavior \cite{Sernelius1998,Bostrom2000,Dobson2001} in agreement with predictions from Quantum Monte Carlo methods \cite{Drummond2007}.
+In Sec.~\ref{sect:diffuson} we describe a leading-order-in-$1/\varepsilon_{\rm F}\tau$ theory for interlayer forces.
+We demonstrate that disorder qualitatively alters the scaling laws and demonstrate that disorder tends to {\it reduce} the magnitude of interlayer forces.
+In Sec.~\ref{sect:cooperon} we discuss the impact on interlayer forces by a class of Feynman diagrams known to yield logarithmic divergences in the longitudinal resistivity of two-dimensional metals.
+Finally, in Sec.~\ref{sect:conclusion} we summarize our results and discuss interesting questions to be addressed in the future.